Updated June 2023

-Are you wondering if you should use an email warm up tool?
+Are you wondering if you should use a warm-up tool before sending cold emails?

 At best, they don’t do much to help, at worst, they could get your emails marked as spam by email service providers.